Smruthi3/END2/Session3-Assignment/README.md

 	4.you can use one-hot encoding to represent the random number input as well as the "summed" output.

-### Following approuch is used to build a neural network
+### Following approach is used to build a neural network

 #### Data Gerenation and Represntation strategy